 If you don’t already posses a library card of your own you’ve been missing out on more than just free access to books.
-The New York City Public Library System offers free admission to places like the Guggenheim and the Intrepid Sea, Air & Space Museum.
+The New York City Public Library System offers free admission to places like the Brooklyn Museum and the Intrepid Sea, Air & Space Museum.

-That said, only a certain number of passes may be available for a given date so you’ll need to reserve as early as possible and a cardholder can have only two pending reservations at a time; however, there is no limit as to how many times one can use Culture Pass.
+That said, only a certain number of passes may be available for a given date so you’ll need to reserve as early as possible and a cardholder can have only four active reservations at a time; however, there is no limit as to how many times one can use Culture Pass.
 The only limitation is that you can only access each museum for free once in the year, so make the most of every visit!

 Also published on Medium.